-This motto, which the then owner of Schubert & Salzer had engraved on the bell of the company’s epony mous clock-tower in Chemnitz, continues to resonate through the company 135 years after it was founded.
-When it comes to strategic considerations, the Schubert & Salzer Group has always adjusted itself to market requirements and welcomed new challenges.
+This motto that the Schubert & Salzer owners of the time had engraved into the Schubert & Salzer tower bell in Chemnitz continues to be significantly important today, 140 years after the company was founded.
+When it comes to strategic considerations, the Schubert & Salzer Group has always adapted to the market requirements and welcomed new challenges.

 Our way of thinking and working is oriented to the long term.
 We focus on the long-term security of our family business rather than short-term optimisation of revenues.
-The traditional values which run through our long company history mean we have something to live up to, something to orientate ourselves by and something to show us how to work today and in the future.
+The traditional values which characterise our long company history serve as a benchmark, provide orientation and also show us how to work in the future.
 Today, Schubert & Salzer Control Systems GmbH, Schubert & Salzer Feinguss Lobenstein GmbH and Schubert & Salzer Data GmbH all trade under the umbrella of Schubert & Salzer Holding.
-The “& ” in Schubert & Salzer symbolises our openness to fulfi l our clients’ wishes and the connection of our employees and suppliers with our clients through technology.
+The “&” in Schubert & Salzer symbolises our openness in terms of customer wishes and the connection of our employees and suppliers with our clients through technology.

 „Never slacken your will, never shy from the test,to improve yourself from better to best.
 Only those souls who seek constant improvement are truly alive, only they who create, truly live!“

 Carl Schubert and Bruno Salzer begin manufacturing hosiery knitting machines in Chemnitz

 The Königliche Geschützgießerei (Royal Ordnance Foundry) and Königliche Hauptlaboratorium (Royal Principal Laboratory) begin operations in Ingolstadt.